 We will also test all randomized young women for HIV and HSV-2 at baseline and at each annual follow-up visit.
-These tests will also take place at the community venue on the same day as the computer questionnaire.
+These tests will also take place at the community venue on the same day as the computer questionnaire, or in some cases, a few days later if circumstances require.
 Young women who have confirmed HIV infection or test positive for HSV-2 infection at any study visit will not be tested for that virus again, though blood samples will continue to be drawn.
 In all cases, Western Blots will be used to confirm HIV infection.